Arsen-Robotics/bigfootbot/src/bfb_arduino_gateway/README.md

 # BFB Arduino Gateway

 ## Overview
 The BFB Arduino Gateway package provides a bridge between ROS 2 and Arduino hardware on the BigFootBot.
-It handles serial communication with an Arduino Mega, enabling control of various hardware components such as servos, lights, and actuators.
+It handles serial communication with an Arduino Mega, enabling control of various hardware components.

 ## Features
 - Automatic Arduino connection management